dezanche/LinacSimPy/README.md

 # LinacSimPy
-Medical linear accelerators (LINACs) are machines that deliver doses of ionizing radiation to treat tumours and other medical conditions.
+Medical linear accelerators (LINACs) are machines that use electron beams to deliver ionizing radiation to treat tumours and other medical conditions.
-LinacSimPy is an interactive model of a linac for educational purposes.
+LinacSimPy is an interactive model of a linac meant for use in educational programs for medical physicists, radiation therapists and service personnel.
 It simulates how the operating parameters of a linac affect measurable properties of the output beam such as dose rate, symmetry, and uniformity.
-Typical users of LinacSimPy include teaching programs for medical physicists, radiation therapists and service personnel.

 ![LinacSimPy windows](/resources/images/LinacSimPy_collage.png)